 Your baby is not a sleepy newborn anymore.
 They are starting to recognize you and gaining more control over their body.
-Be ready for their first smiles and other exciting milestones this month.
+Be ready for the first smiles and other exciting milestones with your 2 month old baby.

 By month two the stream of visiting well-wishers will have slowed and you should be settling into life with your little one.
 You’ll see a big difference in the development of a 2 month old baby, compared to that tiny newborn you brought home from the hospital, but keep in mind that every baby develops at their own pace.
-Your child may reach developmental milestones earlier or later than average.
+Your 2 month old baby may reach developmental milestones earlier or later than average.
 If you do have any concerns, your doctor can advise you.

 Let’s look at what you can expect across the key areas of baby development 2 months into your parenting journey.